weakish/docs-en/views/leanengine_plan.md

 If your application has only one group, you won't be charged for group management.

-If your application has 2 or more groups, instances will be billed for 20% more as group management fee.
+If your application has 2 or more groups, instances will be billed for 20% more as a group management fee.

 If you don't want to be billed anymore, please make sure you only have one group in your application.